ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/ome-advanced-message-encryption.md

 Prerequisite:

 Your organization must have a subscription that includes Office 365 Advanced Message Encryption.
 For detailed information about supported subscriptions, see the [Message policy and compliance service description](https://docs.microsoft.com/en-us/office365/servicedescriptions/exchange-online-service-description/message-policy-and-compliance).

 Set up the new Office 365 Message Encryption capabilities if they are not already set up to leverage Advanced Message Encryption capabilities which provide added protection on top of encrypted messages shared externally.
-If you do not have Office 365 Message Encryption set up, see .
+If you do not have Office 365 Message Encryption set up, see [Set up new Office 365 Message Encryption capabilities](set-up-new-message-encryption-capabilities.md).

+Advanced Message Encryption - Message expiration.
+Control sensitive emails shared outside the organization with automatic policies that enhance protection by expiring access through a secure web portal to encrypted emails.

+Advanced Message Encryption - Message revocation.
+Control sensitive emails shared outside the organization and enhance protection by revoking access through a secure web portal to encrypted emails.